Approach paying for technical support services like you do your annual health check ups

 The one hard and fast rule about tech support budgeting is that there is no hard and fast rule.

 If a universal metric existed, say a math equation, for small business tech-support budgeting this article would have been much shorter.
-Needs change depending on the business and largely by how savvy the users are.
+However, we would still need to know why is budgeting important, since needs change depending on the business and largely by how savvy the users are.
 It’s why flat rate pricing is a thing of the past.
 Small business tech support solutions have to be customized to be effective.
 And that’s where the smart money is spent.
 So look at expenses over time and do the math.
 Math is your friend – and so is a good solid, well thought out tech support budget.